DerekHarter/coursera-data-cleaning/CodeBook.md

 The analysis and tidying script may be (re)run at any time if the raw data is present, in order to update and regenerate the tidy data sets.

+# Data Analysis Transformations

+In this section, we discuss the transformations and decisions made to produce the final tidy data set.

+The run_analysis.R script contains a single function named extract.dataset This function does the bulk of the work in tidying the data, and performs basically the steps 2 through 4 described in the project, to extract only the mean and std measures, use descriptive activity names, and label the data set measures with descriptive variable names.
+We encapsulated these steps into a functions since these exact same transformations needed to be done for both the test and training split data subsets.
+So this function returns a data frame of the gathered data, which we then later merge together when merging the test and training data.

+Some notes about the transformations in this function.
+We use a regular expression to search for the feature/measure names that have either the pattern `mean()` or `std()` in them.
+There were 66 measurements in the raw data that appear to be means or standard deviations collected from sensor data.
+We use the grep function to create a set of column indexes, called measure.indexes.
+These are the indexes of only those columns that are means or std measurements, that we want to extract.
+In addition, we clean up the names of the variables in this part of the code, bu removing the '()' from the names.
+When you assign strings to column names when doing a read.table, it appears that special characters like '-', '(' and ')' are transformed to '.' in the data frame.
+By removing the '()' before assigning the names to the columns, we made the column/feature variable names more readable.

+Besides getting the measurements of interest, this function also extracts out the subject id and activity label information.
+These are in separate files, that are simply read in.
+While reading in the activity information, we transform the activity integer labels into more readable category labels.
+Finally, this function simply combines the 3 sets of data into a single data frame, and returns it.

+We use the function to get the needed data from the test and training subdata sets.
+Outside of the function, we get this data and merge it together into one big data frame.

+With this merged set of 10299 observations, we then group the data by subject id and activity category using the 'aggregate()' method.
+This gives us a new data frame of only 180 observations (30 subjects with 6 activity categories for each subject).
+For each group, we calculate the mean of each of the original measures within that group.
+Thus for each of the 180 observations in the final tidy data set, each measure is a mean of the sensor measurements for all measures in the given subject/activity group of observations.